nuodb/nuodb-ce-operator/README.md

 -------------------------
 The deploy directory also has other Custom Resources to deploy NuoDB CE:

-cr-ephemeral.yaml - Deploys NuoDB CE domain using ephemeral storage.
+cr-ephemeral.yaml - Deploys NuoDB CE domain wihout a peristent storage volume by setting storageMode to "ephemeral".

-cr-persistent-insights-enabled.yaml - Deploys NuoDB CE domain using persistent storage and has insights enabled.
+cr-persistent-insights-enabled.yaml - Deploys NuoDB CE domain using persistent storage and has NuoDB Insights enabled.

 Commands to enable, check, disable NuoDB Insights